At a glance

 The work is in the grill and the cheese, because the inside has to run before the outside burns.
 The bread is pliable sandwich loaf, crusts usually left on, buttered on the outer faces so the contact surface gilds evenly under the hot plates rather than charring in patches.
 The cheese is chosen to flow: a mild fontina, a young Emmental, or one of the soft processed slices the bar keeps in a stack, laid in enough to bind but not so much that it floods out the sides and carbonises on the steel.
 The ham goes in a single folded layer rather than piled thick, so the parcel stays slim enough to heat all the way to its centre.
 Get the balance right and the sandwich comes off the plates with a shell that gives audibly and an interior that pulls a short thread when you split it.

 It reaches the counter ticking with heat, steam leaking from the diagonal cut.
 What rises off it is toasted bread and warm ham, edged with the browned-butter note the grill leaves behind.
 The surface is branded with the iron's parallel ridges and nearly too hot for bare fingers, so it gets shuffled hand to hand for a moment.
 The first bite snaps through a brittle gold shell and then drags: the cheese has gone to a slack, stretching layer that trails a thread as you pull away, and the ham underneath is hot and tender and faintly sweet.
-Wait too long and the magic reverses; in two or three minutes on the plate the shell goes leathery and the cheese stiffens back to a solid wedge, which is why it is eaten standing, fast, with the espresso it was ordered beside.
+Wait too long and the shell goes leathery and the cheese stiffens back to a solid wedge, which is why it is eaten standing, fast, with the espresso it was ordered beside.

 The variants mostly swap one of the two fillings against the same pressed-loaf base.
 There is the toast al salmone, which trades the cooked ham for cured fish and a soft cheese; the toast quattro formaggi, which drops the meat and lets a blend of melters carry it; and the crudo build that lays raw cured ham on after the press so it is not cooked through.
 Its nearest relative across the border is the French croque-monsieur, which takes the same ham and cheese in the opposite direction, coating the whole thing in a baked béchamel and eating it from a plate with a knife and fork; the Italian toast keeps no sauce and stays a hand-held bar snack.
 The Turkish tost is the closer cousin in method, also a closed sandwich crushed flat in a ridged press, but built on kaşar cheese and standing as a national category in its own right rather than a borrowed café word.